jasongilman/bank-ocr/README.md

 Each entry is 4 lines long, and each line has 27 characters.
 The first 3 lines of each entry contain an account number written using pipes and underscores, and the fourth line is blank.
 An account number consists of 9 digits.

+## Running Tests

+    lein test

+## Building

+    lein uberjar

 ## Usage

 Execute `java -jar target/bank-ocr-0.1.0-SNAPSHOT-standalone.jar` with a single argument of the entry file to parse.

 Each parsed account number is printed out.
 If a digit can not be parsed `?` will be used.
 If an account number can not be parsed it will be followed by "ILL".
 If an account number is not valid it will be followed by "ERR".

+There are some sample files in sample_files.zip.

 Example: